-Excluding personal topics around common interests (which is actually the case in most real-world conversations), business talk often revolves around specific pain points or new opportunities that are lesser known.
+Excluding personal topics around common interests (which is the case in most real-world conversations).

 In terms of problems, there are dozens of common business pain points that tend to be evergreen – matters around management, recruitment, marketing, sales, strategy, legal, and accounting.
 Every industry or company size faces different problems around generating more business, cutting costs, hiring top talent, growing the popularity of their brand—or something else.
 A little prodding can help other people to open up and share their best strategies to help you benchmark or work with your own strategies.